-Management will have broad discretion as to the use of the proceeds from our recent underwritten offering and this offering, and we may not use the proceeds effectively.
+Management will have broad discretion as to the use of the proceeds from our recent underwritten offering, and we may not use the proceeds effectively.

-Our management will have broad discretion in the application of the net proceeds from our recent July 2011 underwritten offering of Common Stock and warrants, and in the application of proceeds from sales of Common Stock to Aspire Capital offered by this prospectus supplement, and could spend the proceeds in ways that do not improve our results of operations or enhance the value of our Common Stock.
+Our management will have broad discretion in the application of the net proceeds from our recent July 2011 underwritten offering of Common Stock and warrants, and could spend the proceeds in ways that do not improve our results of operations or enhance the value of our Common Stock.
 Our failure to apply these funds effectively could have a material adverse effect on our business, delay the development of our product candidates and cause the price of our Common Stock to decline.